Lake Avenue Congregational Church: Ties with Fuller Theological Seminary

 Charles E. Fuller joined Lake Avenue Church in 1933 and became friends with the Senior Pastor James Henry Hutchins, a graduate of the Moody Bible Institute.
 Hutchins kept the church away from the Liberal Christianity that was common in Congregationalism at the time.
-Fuller held its first classes in the Sunday School rooms of LACC.
+Fuller held its first classes in the Sunday School rooms of Lake Avenue Church.
 According to C. Peter Wagner, many members of the Fuller faculty and some Board Members were members of the church, including Wagner himself who would be ordained by the church's denomination.